 If you have a keen eye for numbers and understand how they can be used to influence decisions in business, then becoming a market research analyst might be perfect for you!

 If you want to become an analyst, you've come to the right place.
-Simplilearn's Professional Certificate Program In Data Analytics is designed to help you boost your career to greater heights.
+Simplilearn's Caltech Post Graduate Program in Data Science is designed to help you boost your career to greater heights.

 The course features master classes and follows an applied learning model that includes real-life projects and business case studies.
 It's the perfect way to learn how to use data analytics in real life applications.